parisepigenetics/RASflow_EDC/README.md

 - Email (institutional adress)
 - Projet name (acronym)
 - Required disk space (an estimation)
 - Data type

+We'll create your account and project in the following hours/days.

 ### Connect to iPOP-UP cluster

-It's time to go to the cluster!
+Once your account is ready, it's time to go to the cluster!
 You can connect to iPOP-UP server only via `ssh` for now.
 To do so, use your terminal and type the following command replacing `username` by your iPOP-UP username (last name in lower case usually).

 ```bash
 You@YourComputer:~/PathTo/RNAseqProject$ ssh username@ipop-up.rpbs.univ-paris-diderot.fr